 Commendation Award for excellence in the Kiln-formed Glass.
 WAES 2008

-Patti Ellis & Andrew Graves-Johnson, From the Classroom into the Community.
+Patti Ellis & Andrew Graves-Johnson, Classroom into the Community.
 CCW Graduate School

 Camberwell Cameo: BA Sculpture Andrew Graves-Johnston